 It is mostly preferred for preserving dry foods like fruits, vegetables, meat, and seafood.
 EPS packaging is also vital for preserving the nutritional value of the cramped food inside.

-EPS is not affected by fungal or bacterial attacks and hence is supremely safe for storing food.
-The thermal insulation properties play an important role in keeping fresh fr periods of time.
+EPS is not affected by fungal or bacterial attacks and is supremely safe for storing food.
+The thermal insulation properties play an important role in keeping fresh fr periods.

 2. Industrial Packaging:

-EPS foam has good shock absorption properties, making it an ideal choice for packaging and transporting industrial machinery and electronics without harming them in the process.
+EPS foam has good shock absorption properties, making it an ideal choice for packaging and transporting industrial machinery and electronics without harming them.

 The strong, lightweight polystyrene foam can be molded into various shapes to protect sensitive products like electronics, toys, and medical equipment.

 EPS has mechanical properties capable of being shaped in various ways.
 Some applications are as follows: